lyuchuny3/autokernel-docs-en/blog/ai_compiler overview.md

 >_Since the concept of the deep learning compiler was put forward, various types of compilers have emerged in an endless stream。_

 ___
-## 二、The story of TVM
+## TVM
 In the wave of rapid development of compilers, one of the most prominent one is TVM (Tensor Virtual Machine)。

 TVM was first proposed in 2017 as a compiler stack for deep learning systems.

 The design of the first generation of TVM draws on the design ideas of the traditional compiler framework LLVM, and the design abstracts the middle presentation layer.
 Different models only need to develop corresponding front-end interfaces, and different back-ends only need to develop corresponding back-end interfaces.

 TVM is called Tensor Virtual Machine, which belongs to the operator level.
 It is mainly used for tensor calculation and provides an intermediate representation of the underlying calculation independent of the hardware.
 Various methods (circular block, cache optimization, etc.) are used to optimize the corresponding calculation.
 The first generation of layer-level representation is called NNVM (Neural Network Virtual Machine).
 The design goal of NNVM is to convert the calculation graph from a different deep learning framework into a unified intermediate representation (IR) of the calculation graph and optimize it.

 The first generation of static images has certain defects:
 1. Cannot support control flow well, such as branch jump, loop, etc.
 2. Can not support the input shape of the calculation graph, depending on the input tensor size model, such as word2vec.

 Although Tensorflow has a control interface like tf.cond.Tf.while_loop to solve the first problem to some extent, tf.fold solves the second problem, but this method is not particularly friendly for rookies who have just come into contact with deep learning framework.

 The dynamic graphs that appear later abandon the traditional way of calculating graphs that are defined first and then executed, and adopt the mode defined by the calculation graph at runtime.
 This kind of calculation graph is called a dynamic graph.

 The graph calculation layer of the second-generation TVM becomes Relay VM.
 The main difference between Relay and the first-generation graph calculation indicator NNVM is that in addition to supporting dataflow (static graph), Relay IR can better solve control flow (dynamic graph).
 It is not only an intermediate representation of a calculation graph, but also supports automatic differentiation.

 ![Figure19.png](../Images/Compiler/Figure19.png)

 To sum up, the current structure of TVM is:
 1. The highest level supports mainstream deep learning front-end frameworks, including TensorFlow, MXNet, Pytorch, etc.
 2. Relay IR supports differentiability.
 This level performs graph fusion, data rearrangement and other graph optimization operations.
 3. Based on the tensor quantization calculation graph and the hardware primitive-level optimization according to the back-end, autoTVM explores the search space according to the optimization goal and finds the optimal solution.
 4. The backend supports ARM, CUDA/Metal/OpenCL, accelerator VTA (Versatile Tensor Accelerator).

-___
-## 三、Halide
+## Halide
 Halide was proposed in 2012 and is mainly used for automatic optimization.
 Embedded in C++, it is a programming language specially designed for image processing by MIT researchers.
 The Halide language is easy to write, simple in grammar, clear in data structure, and can automatically optimize the code, so that the program can achieve better execution efficiency.
 The core idea of its design is to separate algorithm and scheduling.
 The advantage of this is that in the case of a given algorithm, you only need to adjust its Schedule scheduling options, without having to rewrite the algorithm to implement a different schedule.
 When adjusting the schedule and exploring the design space, there is no worry that the correctness of the calculation will change due to the rewriting of the algorithm.